patternfly/training-scenarios/react-components/table-intro/step6.md

-This step walks through moving our row/column definitions to an external file and adds a few more rows of sample data to make the next part of the lesson more realistic.
+In this step, move the row/column definitions to an external file and adds a few more rows of sample data to make the next part of the lesson more realistic.

 A) <strong>Navigate to the `src` folder and open `src/data.js`.</strong>